Peresvet (laser weapon): Ukraine

 In May 2022 during the 2022 Russian invasion of Ukraine, Russian Deputy Prime Minister Yury Borisov claimed a more advanced version of Peresvet dubbed "Zadira" is now being used by Russian military units in Ukraine.
 According to Borisov, it is capable of incinerating targets up to three miles away within five seconds.
 He further added “If Peresvet blinds an object, the new generation of laser weapons physically destroys the target.
 It is burned up,”.
 He also claimed the system can blind enemy satellites in orbits of up to 1,500 km and "disabling them during their fly-past by means of laser irradiation".
-However, according to Pentagon, US has not seen any evidence so far to corroborate Borisov’s claim.
-Ukrainian President Volodymyr Zelensky mocked Russian claims as propaganda and compared it to the Wunderwaffen myth during World War II.
-The first combat use to successfully destroy an air target was filmed in the night between August 12 and August 13 in 2025.
+However, according to Pentagon, US has not seen any evidence so far to corroborate Borisov's claim.
+Ukrainian president Volodymyr Zelensky mocked Russian claims as propaganda and compared it to the Wunderwaffen myth during World War II.
+The first combat use to successfully destroy an air target was filmed in the night between August 12 and August 13, 2025.